tobielee/recipes/dessert/briochebabka.md

 ## Ingredients

 ##### Bread
 [Brioche](../auxiliary/brioche.md)

+I haven't got a recipe for challah but that's another bread dough that could be used here.

 ##### Filling options

+Fillings I have included in this recipe are chocolate and cinnamon sugar; you may design your own filling as well (I just like chocolate and cinnamon sugar).

 ###### Chocolate paste
 * 1 bar (113-115 g) 60-70% cacao dark chocolate